bermi/akelos/docs/tutorial.markdown

 ### Creating a database for your application ###

-Next thing you'll need is to create a database your your application.
+Next thing you'll need is to create a database for your application.
 If you intend to use SQLite on PHP5 skip this step.

-Creating a MySQL database is out of the scope of this tutorial so you might need to google how to do this on your system or just try this common scenario where we will create database for 3 different environments (production, development and testing).
+Creating a MySQL database is out of the scope of this tutorial so you might need to google how to do this on your system or just try this common scenario where you can create 3 different databases one for each different environment (production, development and testing).

     mysql -u root -p